anxuae/pygame-imslider/README.rst

 Getting/Setting data
 --------------------

-Several information can be retrieved from the keyboard:
+Several information can be retrieved from the slider:

 .. code-block:: python